jasondchambers/agileplanner/README.md

 $ python3 setup.py clean --all
 ```

-Agile Planner is not ready yet to be published to PyPi.
-There is still much work to be done.
-However, once built you can install locally as follows (using a different conda environment) where location is the directory where you cloned this repo:
+Once built you can install locally as follows (using a different conda environment) where location is the directory where you cloned this repo:

 ```
 $ pip install --force-reinstall <location>/dist/agileplanner-0.0.1-py3-none-any.whl